 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-In the prior year, the Group's exposure to the risk of changes in market interest rates related primarily to the Group's variable portion of the interest rate applicable to the bank loan (note 11).
-A 100-basis point increase or decrease in interest rates at the beginning of the reporting period would have increased or decreased net loss by approximately \$53.
-In the current year, the bank loan bears a fixed rate of interest and the Group is not exposed to significant interest rate risk.
+In the prior year, the Group was not exposed to interest risk as interest was incurred on the bank loan at a fixed rate of 5.35% (note 11).
+In the current year, the bank loan has been repaid and as a result the Group has no significant exposure to interest rate risk.